JimDesu/basis-lang/spec.md

 ## Appendix A. Lexical Structure

-This appendix specifies the lexical surface of Basis: the token classes the lexer recognizes, the identifier and marker tokens the parser distinguishes, the literal-token forms, the indentation discipline, and the disambiguation rules that resolve potentially-ambiguous adjacencies.
+This appendix specifies the lexical surface of Basis: the token concepts the lexer recognizes, the identifier and marker tokens the parser distinguishes, the literal-token forms, the indentation discipline, and the disambiguation rules that resolve potentially-ambiguous adjacencies.

 ### A.1 Token Inventory

-The lexer recognizes the following token classes:
+The lexer recognizes the following token concepts:

 **Dot-prefixed keywords.** Top-level definition keywords begin with `.` to distinguish them from user-defined identifiers:

 ```
-.ack      .alias    .class    .cmd      .decl     .domain   .enum     .fail
+.ack      .alias    .concept    .cmd      .decl     .domain   .enum     .fail
 .implicit .import   .witness .intrinsic .module   .msg      .object
 .program  .promise  .record   .resource .scope    .splice   .sub      .test
 .union    .variant